onepub-dev/nginx-le/cli/README.md

 # Public Web Server

-A Public Web Servers is where the Web Server exposes port 80 and 443 on a public IP address with a public DNS A record (e.g. host.mydomain.com resolves to the webservers IP address).
+A Public Web Servers is where the Web Server exposes port 80 and 443 on a public IP address with a public DNS A record (e.g. host.mydomain.com resolves to the web server's IP address).

 For Public Web Servers Nginx-LE uses the standard Certbot HTTP01Auth mechanism.